 - Eggplant.
 Baked in the oven is your best bet.

 - Asparagus.
-Can be a bit hard, but baby can munch away if properly cooked.
+Can be a bit hard, but baby can munch away if properly cooked, like in the oven or steamed.

 - Edamame.
 Never cooked them, but I guess either boiled or steamed.